Print

 Scale

-450 grams fresh or frozen cherries, pitted and halved (about 4 cups)
+450 grams fresh or frozen cherries, pitted and halved (1 pound; about 4 cups)

 Instructions

-In a medium saucepan, stir together cherries, granulated sugar, and water.
+In a medium saucepan, stir together cherries, water, and granulated sugar.

 A saucepan with cherries and sugar